Vincent9339/metaprivBIDS-Outer/README.md

 # metaprivBIDS

-This Python build tool enables a given user to calculate a variety of different data privacy metrics on tabular data from a user interface, with limited knowledge of coding.
+This Python build tool enables a given user to calculate a variety of different data privacy metrics on tabular data from a user interface.

 # Input data format